itskodinger/midia/README.md

 - [ ] Laravel 5.0

 # Installation
-Now, this package is available for production but still beta, need further testing.
+Now, this package is available for production.
 You can install this package using these steps.
 1. Run `composer require nauvalazhar/midia`
 2. Put this line into `config/app.php` in the `providers` key
 ```php